Beekeeping Clothing – A Complete Guide

 Beekeeping Gloves

-Beekeeping gloves are the piece of beekeeping clothing that is subject to the most debate.
-There is no doubt that you can manipulate frames better with bare hands.
-And, you may choose to forego gloves.
+Beekeeper gloves are the piece of beekeeping clothing that is subject to the most debate.
+There is no doubt that you can manipulate hive frames better with bare hands.
+You may choose to forego heavy beekeeper gloves that require clearning.

 Gloves are usually made of leather or goat hide.
 (You can make a natural beeswax leather polish to keep them soft).